ZhengyuZhao/Adi-Red-Scene/README.md

 ### Introduction

-This repository contains the codes for Adi-Red approach described in the paper [From Volcano to Toyshop: Adaptive Discriminative Region
+This repository contains codes for Adi-Red approach described in the paper [From Volcano to Toyshop: Adaptive Discriminative Region
 Discovery for Scene Recognition]().
 This approach achieved state-of-the-art performance in terms of Top-1 classification accuracy on the scene benchmark [SUN397](https://groups.csail.mit.edu/vision/SUN/), by discovering discriminative local image patches efficiently.

 **Note**
+The codes include PyTorch scripts in python 3.6, and Matlab scripts written with the version MATLAB 2016b.
 ### Citation

 If you use this approach in your research, please cite: